caiwei-ebay/slowprojectdemo/README.md

 Dependencies are messy in this project, it is not the real code, however the cases being demoed here are real:

-* Dependencies may get more and more complex with large number of transitive dependencies
+* Dependencies may get more and more complex along with the time.
+Dependencies are heavy when there are large number of transitive dependencies.
-* Version conflcits could be common
+* Version conflcits could be common.
 * Exclusions are scattered everywhere to solve conflicts.

-I have to admit there is no such issue among opensource projects, however it should be common in a company where
+I have to admit there is no such issue among well-designed opensource projects, however it should be common case in a company where

-* Many developers are not Maven experts
+* Many developers are not Maven experts.
-* Tech stack evolves however many legacy libraries still base on old stack
+* Home made framework.
+Tech stack evolves however many legacy libraries still base on old stack.
-* Home made tech stack
 * Micro service tech not employed, teams are using maven dependencies to use APIs/Features provided by other teams.